 A proposed order must be served on all parties when it is submitted to the court.

-A party must file a proposed order when directed by the court or required by rule and may file it under subpart (e)(3) only to preserve the record on appeal.
+A party must lodge a proposed order when directed by the court or required by rule and may file it under subpart (e)(3) only to preserve the record on appeal.

 A party may file a proposed order only as an attachment or exhibit to a filing.
 The clerk may not file a proposed order unless it is an attachment or an exhibit.